-At Samford, physical therapy students utilize the Anatomage Table's case library for medical diagnoses.
-For instance, the Table's high-resolution images and library cases are used to analyze orthopedic conditions such as muscle injuries or joint arthritis.
-Viewing the injured muscles or joints that have osteoarthritis from the Table's library, the students can identify which movements or actions produced by the muscles might be painful.
+At Samford, the Anatomage Table's case library is used to teach medical diagnosis skills.
+For instance, the Table's high-resolution images and library cases are referenced to analyze orthopedic conditions such as muscle injuries or joint arthritis.
+Viewing the injured